Add water mist fire suppression

 The engineers at MINIMAX GmbH understood these challenges well when they developed a unique system to address the hazards posed by this special application.
 This system was to become what is known today as the MINIFOG System.
 The MINIFOG system utilizes specially designed nozzles, which emit a pattern of very small water droplets (.15mm).
 The advantage of the small droplet size is that when the water spray pattern meets the heat of the fire, the small droplets turn to steam.
 This resulting steam causes a cooling effect and a suffocating effect on the fire so that it is quenched without causing thermal damage to the press.
 Furthermore, the relatively low water requirements of system allow it to be used effectively in facilities without high demands on water pressure and volume.
 Strategically placed infrared flame detectors achieve rapid detection of a fire in its initial stage.

-Each system is typically designed so that the object that it protects is segregated into various protection areas or zones.
+Each water mist fire suppression system is typically designed so that the object that it protects is segregated into various protection areas or zones.
 A continuous composite board press; for example, would typically be designed to have five (5) independent zones of detection and suppression: the press inlet, the press center, the press outlet, the upper heat tunnel and the lower heat tunnel.
 This way, the fire can be pinpointed to a specific area of the press and suppression would only be activated in that respective area.

 PRESS PIT PROTECTION